jonashackt/crossplane-aws-azure/README.md

 > Although this produces a waring message like `WARNING: Option '--sdk-auth' has been deprecated and will be removed in a future release.` we definitely need to use the `--sdk-auth` parameter.
 Otherwise our Managed Resources will run into errors like `connect failed: cannot get authorizer from client credentials config: failed to get SPT from client credentials: parameter 'activeDirectoryEndpoint' cannot be empty` because there are configuration entries missing in the file like `"activeDirectoryEndpointUrl": "https://login.microsoftonline.com",`.

 This produces a `crossplane-azure-provider-key.json` file you should never ever check into version control!
-For this repository I added `*-creds.conf` to the [.gitignore](.gitignore) file.
+For this repository I added it to the [.gitignore](.gitignore) file.

 If you're using a CI system like GitHub Actions (as this repository is based on), define 3 repository secrets from the output.
 Choose the `appId` as the `ARM_CLIENT_ID`, the `password` as the `ARM_CLIENT_SECRET` and the `tenant` as the `ARM_TENANT_ID`.
 Additionally we need to define the `ARM_SUBSCRIPTION_ID` secret.
 Therefore run a `az account show` (after you logged your CLI into your Azure subscription via `azure login`) and use the value of `"id":`.